BlueByteSystemsInc/PDMShell/src/CHECKIN.md

 - `recursive`: When used with `search`, includes files in subfolders.
 - `filePath`: The file(s) to be checked in.
 This is the default parameter.

 - `comment`: The comment to add to the check-in.
+In the visual command builder, the default value is `Checked by PDMShell`.

 - `Checkinoptions`: The check-in options to use.